fpeakman/KQL-Detections-Hunting/Defender for Office/MDO - InitialAccess - TypoSquatDomain.md

-# Email from Typo Squat Domin Received
+# Email from Typo Squat Domain Received

 ## Description
 This query detects the receipt of an email from a domain which mimics your own.
 Ripped from https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules/blob/main/Office%20365/Email%20-%20TyposquattedEmailRecieved.md